I want to home a greyhound, how do I get started?

 Step 5 - Adoption

 The best part!
 If you, your family and your own dog (if you have one) feel the dog you’ve met is the right one for you, you will be able to take the dog home with you.
 You will be asked to fill in some paperwork to say you’ve adopted the dog.
-GRW ask for an adoption fee towards the costs of neutering, micro-chipping, vaccinating, provision of collar, lead, coat, muzzle and re-homing.
+GRW ask for a non returnable adoption fee towards the costs of neutering, micro-chipping, vaccinating, provision of collar, lead, coat, muzzle and the re-homing process costs.
 However, this is not a ‘deal breaker’ – a loving home is more important to us – so if your circumstances are limited financially, please mention this to us during your home visit.

 Step 5 - The follow-up